iTwin/itwinjs-core/docs/learning/ui/appui/index.md

 # AppUi

 ## Overview

 AppUi refers to an API and a set of components that enable iTwin.js apps to implement iTwin UI's App UI design.
-This design organizes the information  [iModel](../../iModels) data into various components on the screen.
+This design organizes the [iModel](../../iModels) data into various components on the screen.
 Graphical data is usually displayed in a [Viewport](../imodel&#8209;components/Viewport), while information such as element properties and data hierarchies are displayed in [Widgets](./appui&#8209;react/Widgets).
 An app using the App UI design will have a look similar to this:

 ![AppUi](./images/AppUiDarkTheme.png)

 The layout of an AppUi app has the following features:

 [Tool Settings](./appui&#8209;react/ToolSettings): a container for any components that change the operational settings of the currently executing [Tool](../../frontend/Tools).
-These settings are,by default, displayed in a bar at the top of the window:
+These settings are, by default, displayed in a bar at the top of the window:

 ![ToolSettings](./images/ToolSettings.png)